 Note: MCC sign-in credentials required to access/view/download documents or forms as indicated with this icon:

-Extended time is 150% the time given to students taking the test in class.
+Individuals with an extended testing time accommodation are allotted 150% of the time that students have to take an exam in class.
 For example, a 1-hour exam in class is extended to 1.5 hours.
 A 2-hour exam in class is extended to 3 hours.

 login required Moderating Student Quiz Settings

 Instructors submit tests electronically through MCC4me Portal, entering their username and password, and under Important Links navigate to Instructional Support Services > Testing Center Submission.
 Tests are only accepted through the secure site.

 Disability Services provides NCR (No Carbon Required) paper to students with this accommodation free of charge for note taking.
 Students receiving note taking accommodations have a documented disability that interferes with the individual's ability to take notes in class.
 Instructors have the responsibility of assisting the student in finding a volunteer note taker from the class.
 It is recommended that the student speak to their instructor about confidentiality before the instructor makes an announcement.

 This is an accommodation to receive an alternate (typically electronic) version of a textbook.
 Students must purchase, provide receipts, and complete an Alternate Format Text Request form to request any textbook in an alternate format.
 Upon receiving an alternate format text, students may use text to speech assistive technology to read the textbook.